ndsev/zserio-cpp17/README.md

 ## Current State

 The [Design Document](doc/Cpp17Design.md) acts as the primary source of information about the C++17 generator design.

+The [Command Line Parameters](#command-line-parameters) section lists command line parameters related to the C++17 generator.

 The generator fully supports the Zserio language and Zserio templates are generated as native C++ templates.